 If you’re constantly looking more tired or angry than you actually feel, the problem may be with your eyelids...but we can take care of that for you!
-Richmond Plastic Surgeons offers blepharoplasty for men and women in Richmond, Midlothian and surrounding areas of Virginia.
+Richmond Plastic Surgeons offers some of the best blepharoplasty AKA otoplasty Richmond has to offer.
 Contact us today to schedule your personal consultation.

 Your eyes are the window to your soul, and enhancing them surgically doesn’t necessarily require a full facelift!
 Blepharoplasty (also known as eyelid surgery) reduces the fat and extra skin that can cause unsightly drooping or puffiness in your upper and lower eyelids.
 Richmond Plastic Surgeons offers eyelid surgery (blepharoplasty) for men and women in Richmond, Midlothian and surrounding areas of Virginia.